SleepyJack/pathhelper/README.md

-# Pathtools
+# Pathetic

-**Pathtools** is a lightweight library for working with file and directory paths in Python.
+**Pathetic** is a lightweight library for working with file and directory paths in Python.
 It provides simple interfaces and clear syntax for checking, creating, and removing paths — with helpful utilities for working in temporary directories.

 ---